shreyash4145/End-to-end-solution-for-smart-tomato-cultivation/README.md

 🔹 AI-powered **crop yield prediction**
 🔹 **Automated irrigation control** based on soil moisture levels
 🔹 Blockchain-based **supply chain tracking**

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to fork this repo, create a branch, and submit a PR.
-For major changes, please open an issue first.

-## 📄 License
-This project is licensed under the **MIT License**.

-## 📞 Contact
-For any queries or collaboration opportunities, reach out to:
-📧 **shreyash4145@example.com**
 🔗 [GitHub Profile](https://github.com/shreyash4145)

 ---